pachyderm/pachyderm/QUICKSTART.md

 ## Create a `Pipeline`

 Now that we've got some data in our `repo` it's time to do something with it.
-`Pipeline`s are an increasingly common paradigm for distributed processing, the essence of the paradigm is that processing elements are chained together with the output of one feeding into the input of the next.
 Pipelines are the core primitive for Pachyderm's processing system (pps), they're specified with a JSON encoding.
-The `pipeline` we're creating can be found at `examples/grep/pipeline.json` here's what it looks like:
+The `pipeline` we're creating can be found at `examples/grep/pipeline.json` here's what it looks
+like:

 ```json
 {